Australian bus driver released on bail after being charged over 10 passengers’ deaths

 It was Australia’s most deadly road accident since 1994, when a bus skidded on its side across a highway and down a steep embankment in Brisbane, killing 12 people and injuring 38.

+Police statements made by 10 passengers about Button’s “prolonged behavior” before the crash created a strong prosecution case, she said, without elaborating on that behavior.

+Prosecutors said Button could face further charges in relation to the seriosuly injured survivors.

-Of the 25 passengers taken to hospitals in the latest indicent, 14 had not been discharged by Tuesday, with two remaining in an intensive care unit in critical but stable condition, Waddell said.
+Of the 25 passengers taken to hospitals, 14 had not been discharged by Tuesday, with two remaining in an intensive care unit in critical but stable condition, Waddell said.

 The dead and injured were aged from their 20s to their 60s, Waddell said.